That time the Danish cartoons angered Muslims and caused violent riots around the world

 Iraqi national security adviser Mowaffak al-Rubaie said he didn’t agree with publishing the cartoons.
 However, he said he also disagreed with extremists using the cartoons to stir up violence “against the Western interests and actually against the good reputation of Islam as a religion, of Muslims as a people, as a peaceful people, and people believing in freedom of speech.”

-On the other side of the coin, Iran’s radical and sometimes irrational supreme leader, Ayatollah Ali Khamenei, said Tuesday that publication of the caricatures was an Israeli conspiracy motivated by anger over the victory of the militant Hamas group in last month’s Palestinian elections.
+On the flip side, Iran’s radical and sometimes irrational supreme leader, Ayatollah Ali Khamenei, said Tuesday that publication of the caricatures was an Israeli conspiracy motivated by anger over the victory of the militant Hamas group in last month’s Palestinian elections.
 “The West condemns any denial of the Jewish Holocaust, but it permits the insult of Islamic sanctities,” Khamenei said.
-Statements such as these add further fuel for America’s ongoing hard line stance with Iran.
+Not unexpectedly, bizarre statements such as these add further fuel for America’s ongoing hard line stance with Iran.

 Why Muslims care